Burlington, Ontario: East-West Arterial Roads

+Public Transit

 Burlington Transit, the public transport provider in the city, provides bus service on a transportation grid centred on three commuter GO Train stations: Appleby, Burlington and Aldershot.

-Major transportation corridors through the city include the Queen Elizabeth Way, Highway 403, Highway 407, and Dundas Street (former Highway 5).
 Commuter rail service is provided by GO Transit at the Appleby GO Station, Burlington GO Station and the Aldershot GO station.
 Intercity rail service is provided by Via Rail at Aldershot, which also serves Hamilton.
 Rail cargo transportation is provided by both Canadian National Railway and Canadian Pacific.

 Burlington Airpark in the city's north end is a thriving general-aviation without regular commercial passenger flight service.
 Some charter operations are provided.

 On 26 February 2012, a Via Rail train traveling from Niagara Falls to Toronto Union Station derailed in Burlington, with three fatalities.

 Emergency services

 Halton Regional Police Service provides law enforcement.

 The Burlington Fire Department offers emergency services from eight fire stations.
 The services is made up of both career and volunteer fire fighters.

 Paramedic services are provided by Halton Region Paramedic Services.

 Joseph Brant Memorial Hospital is located in downtown Burlington.